Documentarians on the Front Lines: Film Screenings And Conversation with Andrew Freer promotional image

-Presented in partnership with the University of Iowa Center for Human Rights, with a portion of ticket proceeds going to The Center to Protect Journalists
+A FilmScene Community Collaboration with UI Center for Human Rights.
+A portion of ticket proceeds will support the The Center to Protect Journalists.

 Protecting Water, Protecting Community: Short Films & Dialogue on Indigenous Land and Water Defense